 As we celebrate 100 years of Montessori education in the UK we are also looking ahead to our future and the legacy we are forming as we go.
 Whilst providing the best standard of Early Years education for children, we also want Montessori to be accessible and open to all.
-We are undertaking a number of projects to help realise this vision.
+We are undertaking a number of projects to help realise this vision, such as having a Montessori garden at Chelsea Flower Show.

 Training the next generation of Montessori teachers